Blue Mountains New South Wales, Australia Travel Guide

 Properties like The Carrington Accommodation and Hydro Majestic Hotel have significant historical value and offer a glimpse into the region's past.

-Hostels and motels cater to budget-conscious travelers.
+Hostels and motels cater to plan your spending-eco-conscious travelers.

 Hotels and unique self-contained options.